 D306 To record a prior-period adjustment that reduces the value of a prior-year asset.

 Comment: If the downward adjustment is due to corrections of errors, debit USSGL account 740000.
 For prior-period adjustments due to changes in accounting principles debit USSGL account 740100.
-For prior-period adjustments due to corrections of errors in years preceeding the prior year, debit USSGL account 740500.
+For prior-period adjustments due to corrections of errors in years preceding the prior year, debit USSGL account 740500.
 Also Post: USSGL TC-D302 if the prior period adjustment due to changes in accounting principle is associated with direct appropriations.
 USSGL TC-D304 for a prior-period adjustment due to corrections of errors that requires restatement, and associated with a direct appropriation.
 USSGL TC-D102 (budgetary entry only) if the adjustment has a downward budgetary impact to prior-year unpaid delivered orders-obligations, recoveries and the appropriation has expired.
-USSGL TC-D104 (budgetary entry only) if the adjustment has a downward budgetary impact to prior-year paid delivered orders-obligations, refunds collected, and the appropriation has expired.
-USSGL TC-D108 (budgetary entry only) if the adjustment has a downward budgetary impact on prior-year paid delivered orders-obligations, refunds collected, and the appropriation has not expired.
+USSGL TC-D108 (budgetary entry only) if the adjustment has a downward budgetary impact on prior-year paid delivered orders-obligations, refunds collected.
 USSGL TC-D110 (budgetary entry only) if the adjustment has a downward budgetary impact to prior-year unpaid delivered orders-obligations, recoveries, and has not expired.

 A135-Combined TC A418 into TC A135; Added language to the comments and included USSGL account 4510, then Deleted A418 in TFM# 13-01-2013